BALANCED REFINEMENT COPPER (BRC)

 The effect of metals in the iron subgroup - chrome (Cr), manganese (Mn), iron (Fe) and cobalt (Co) - are also very unwelcome.
 Quantities of no more than 0.001 to 0.005% can detriment copper plasticity and make it brittle.
 This in turn leads to an increase in non-linear distortion especially at higher current densities.
 When we reach the metals of the 5th and 6th periods, such as silver (Ag), gold (Au), lead (Pb) and the platinum subgroup (Rh, Pd, Pt, Ir) and the non-metals of the 2nd period such as carbon (C), nitrogen (N) and oxygen (O), the results are different and much more benign.
 In quantities of between 0.01 to 0.03%, there is no noticeable effect on either the electrical properties or sound quality of the conductor.
 Additionally, the presence of silver in a quantity of up to 0.02% and lead at a quantity of 0.0005% serves to improve the crystal structure uniformity, increases the recrystallization temperature and helps the wire to retain high electrical conductivity after it has been subjected to mechanical stress.

 Complex insulation is what Tchernov Cable is widely renowned for.
-We use a high purity Russian-made non-polar polyethylene (PE) without any artificial polymerization accelerators that do have polar molecular structure to obtain class-leading levels of electrical conductivity and strikingly low signal energy loss within the dielectric.
-Different fluoroplastic tapes (PTFE) are applied for dielectric binding techniques.
+We have opted for a high purity Russian-made non-polar polyethylene (PE) without any artificial polymerization accelerators that do have polar molecular structure to obtain the strikingly low signal energy loss within the dielectric.
+Different fluoroplastic tapes (PTFE) are applied for dielectric binding techniques and our cutting-edge SATI® insulation, which has no equal in the industry to date.

 ORGANIC DYES & ADDITIVES